Smith & Wesson Model 39

-The Smith & Wesson Model 39 is a semi-automatic pistol developed for the United States Army service pistol trials of 1954.
+The Smith & Wesson Model 39 is a semiautomatic pistol developed for the United States Army service pistol trials of 1954.
 After the Army abandoned its search for a new pistol, the Model 39 went on the civilian market in 1955 and was the first of Smith & Wesson's first generation semi-automatic pistols.

 A modified version saw limited use with Naval Special Warfare units as the Mk 22 Mod 0.

 History

-During World War II, the German Walther P38 double action/single action pistol impressed American ordnance personnel so much that the Army Ordnance Corps issued a proposal for an American equivalent to the P38.
-In 1949, Smith & Wesson began development of the Model 39 chambered in 9×19mm Luger and it entered the market in 1955.
-It was the first U.S. designed double action (DA) semi-automatic pistol, and was designed to replace the venerable M1911A1.
-The 1911 was still extremely popular with law enforcement, military and civilian use, but only offered a single action trigger and a heavy steel frame.
+During World War II, the German Walther P38 double-action/single-action pistol impressed American ordnance personnel so much that the Army Ordnance Corps issued a proposal for an American equivalent to the P38.
+In 1949, Smith & Wesson began development of the Model 39 chambered in 9×19mm Parabellum and it entered the market in 1955.
+It was the first U.S. designed double action (DA) semi-automatic pistol and was designed to replace the venerable M1911A1.
+The 1911 was still extremely popular with law enforcement, military, and civilian use, but only offered a single-action trigger and a heavy steel frame.

 A modified version of the Model 39 with a wider grip frame to accommodate a 14-round magazine was used by Naval Special Warfare units during the Vietnam War.
 It was issued to officers-in-charge (OICs) of MST-2 detachments as their sidearm.
 SEAL Teams used either the Model 39 without modification or a modified version, the Mk 22 Mod 0, which was called the "hush puppy".
-The modified pistol had a suppressor with a slide lock (preventing the slide from moving backwards upon firing, thereby decreasing produced noise).
+The modified pistol had a suppressor with a slide lock (preventing the slide from moving backward upon firing, thereby decreasing produced noise).
 The Mk 22 Mod 0 had raised iron sights, to provide easier sighting over a bulky suppressor.
 The gun's purpose was to kill sentry dogs or guards without alarming the main target.

 The Mk 22 was the basis for the later Smith & Wesson Model 59, retaining the original 9mm Parabellum caliber, but incorporating a wider aluminum frame with a straight backstrap to accommodate a double-column magazine that could hold 14 rounds.
 In 1967, the Illinois State Police adopted the Model 39, a breakthrough in introducing semi-automatic pistols to law enforcement.
-This publicity helped commercial sales and set the stage for the more acceptable Model 59 with its high capacity magazine at least in undercover or detective police use where the double action feature (and the larger magazine capacity) was considered by many to be superior to single-stack semi-automatics and revolvers of the time.
+This publicity helped commercial sales and set the stage for the more acceptable Model 59 with its high-capacity magazine at least in undercover or detective police use where the double action feature (and the larger magazine capacity) was considered by many to be superior to single-stack semi-automatics and revolvers of the time.

+The Model 39 was discontinued from production after 1983.